Geng Xiaofeng: Club career

 On 24 April 2022, Geng joined newly promoted club Chengdu Rongcheng for the start of the 2022 Chinese Super League season.
-He would go on to make his debut in a league game on 8 June 2022 against Beijing Guoan, where he came on as a substitute in a 3-2 defeat.
+He would go on to make his debut in a league game on 8 June 2022 against Beijing Guoan, where he came on as a substitute in a 3–2 defeat.

-On 04 February 2025, Geng left Chengdu Rongcheng and joined newly promoted club Yunnan Yukun.
+On 4 February 2025, Geng left Chengdu Rongcheng and joined newly promoted club Yunnan Yukun.
+On 1 January 2026, the club announced Geng's retirement.

 International career

 In June 2012, Geng received his first call-up to the Chinese national team for friendlies against Spain and Vietnam.
-On 15 August 2012, he made his debut for China in a 1-1 draw against Ghana, coming on as a substitute for Zeng Cheng in the 74th minute.
+On 15 August 2012, he made his debut for China in a 1–1 draw against Ghana, coming on as a substitute for Zeng Cheng in the 74th minute.

 Career statistics

 Statistics accurate as of match played 8 January 2023.